|Central State University (prior to their current renovations)|

 - Gilbert's study shows that solitude combats "social loafing," "which says that people tend not to try as hard if they think they can rely on others to pick up their slack.
 (If two people are pulling a rope, for example, neither will pull quite as hard as they would if they were pulling it alone.)"
 All multitasking is not good for the brain or the soul.

 - Solitude fosters "metacognitive activity."
 "Metacognition" is the process of thinking critically and reflectively about our own thoughts."
-As Richard Arum shows us in his new book Academically Adrift, today's university students are doing that less and less.
+As Richard Arum shows us in his book Academically Adrift that today's multitasking university students are doing that less and less.
 (This is Daniel Kahneman's "slow thinking.")

 - Reed Larson of the U of Illinois, in his study of teens and solitude, has shown that meaningful times alone allows for a kind of introspection and freedom from self-consciousness that strengthens their sense of identity.
 I can personally see how this might happen in the fruit of years spent in intentional aloneness with God.
 Larson found "that kids who spent between 25 and 45 percent of their nonclass time alone tended to have more positive emotions over the course of the weeklong study than their more socially active peers, were more successful in school and were less likely to self-report depression."